-Zaatari Radio is a community-based project run by Acting for Change International, which aims to create a refugee-run radio station to serve people living in Zaatari Village.
-This project is at the very forefront of contemporary approaches to humanitarian relief; empowering crisis-affected peoples to engage in creative problem-solving to address challenges they face, and to create new opportunities out of these challenges.
+Zaatari Radio is a humanitarian collective initially formed to create a refugee-run radio station to serve people living in Zaatari Village.
+We aim to be at the very forefront of contemporary approaches to humanitarian relief; empowering crisis-affected peoples to engage in creative problem-solving to address challenges they face, and to create new opportunities out of these challenges.
 Where as more traditional approaches to humanitarian work focuses on improving organisational responses, Zaatari Radio engages with the capacities of communities affected by war, empowering these peoples to address the challenges they face in an innovative and pioneering way.
-Countless published articles present research underlining the incredible work bottom-up approaches to humanitarian innovation has had across the world, nonetheless a significant proportion of humanitarian responses favour a top-down approach whereby the participatory role of war-affected people is disregarded.
-On the contrary, Zaatari Radio aims to address recent debates regarding humanitarian innovation by offering a people-centred response to crisis in which affected communities are at the forefront of navigating through the difficult environment in which they exist.
+Despite a firm body of published articles presenting research underlining the incredible work bottom-up approaches to humanitarian innovation has had across the world, a significant proportion of humanitarian responses favour a top-down approach whereby the participatory role of war-affected people is disregarded.
+On the contrary, Zaatari Radio addresses recent debates regarding humanitarian innovation by offering a people-centred response to crisis in which affected communities are at the forefront of navigating through the difficult environment in which they exist.